LiamMartens/docker-alpine/README.md

 ## Build arguments
 * `USER`: The non-root user to add during the build (`user` by default)
 * `SHELL`: The default shell
+* `TIMEZONE`: The timezone to use in the container